GEOLYTIX/xyz/readme.md

 We use the [PM2](https://github.com/Unitech/pm2) process manager in our production environment to run multiple instances of the framework on different ports on the same server.
 With PM2 we store the settings in a json document which is used to start the application using the command: `pm2 start myapplication.json`

+Following environment keys are recognised:

 `"PORT": "3000"`

 The port on which the application is run.
+Defaults to 3000.

 `"DIR": "/xyz"`

 The path for the application root.

-`"APPSETTINGS": "file:demo.json"`
+`"WORKSPACE": "file:demo.json"`

-The name of the *appsettings* file ([in the settings directory](https://github.com/GEOLYTIX/xyz/tree/master/settings)) which holds the settings for the application and/or services which are hosted in this instance of the framework.
-The *appsettings* will be discussed in detail in the next section of this documentation.
+The name of a *workspace* configuration file ([in the workspaces directory](https://github.com/GEOLYTIX/xyz/tree/master/workspaces)) which holds the settings for the application and/or services which are hosted in a deployment.

-It is recommended to store the appsettings in a Postgres table.
-In this case the table name will provided after a pipe in the Postgres connection string.
+It is recommended to store the workspace configuration in a Postgres table.
+In this case the table name must be declared after a pipe in the Postgres connection string.

-e.g. `"APPSETTINGS": "postgres://username:password@123.123.123.123:5432/database|schema.table"`
+e.g. `"WORKSPACE": "postgres://username:password@123.123.123.123:5432/database|schema.table"`

-`"LOGIN": "postgres://username:password@123.123.123.123:5432/database|schema.table"`
+`"PUBLIC": "postgres://username:password@123.123.123.123:5432/database|schema.table"`

 The location of an Access Control List (ACL) table in Postgres.
 No login is required if this key is omitted.
-Only admin routes require authentication if the key is set to `"ADMIN"`.
+Setting the key to public allows user to login to a private workspace and administrator to the admin views for the management of the workspace and ACL.
+Setting the key to PRIVATE will prevent access without login.

 `"TRANSPORT": "smtps://xyz%40geolytix.co.uk:password@smtp.gmail.com"`